CMUAbstract/maker/README.md

-# Maker: a dependency builder for C code based on GNU Make
+# Maker: a dependency builder for C code

 Maker builds C applications along with their dependencies, similar in purpose and philosophy to Rust's Cargo and Python's PIP.
 Maker requires only GNU Make